“Cracking visibility problems depend on Last Mile Carrier Tracking.”

 - Managing costs and the customer experience in the last-mile delivery

 The lack of a clear pattern of communication can make your last-mile deliveries catastrophic.
 To make the customers an active part of the delivery experience, you need a clear communication pattern.
 A clear communication pattern makes your consumers believe that you are a responsive and trustworthy logistics provider.

 70% of retail supply chain professionals mentioned that it is essential to improve bidirectional communication with consumers on; delivery experience, resolution of delivery options and package tracking.- Redefining Final Mile Delivery in the Age of the Customers.

 These 70 percent of retail supply chain professionals also agreed on the fact that there is room for improvement; when it comes to communicating with logistic providers and being responsive about in-transit issues.
 Miscommunication between logistics providers and customers is a clear bottleneck in the last-mile delivery.

 How last mile tracking enhances transparency in last-mile delivery?

 Last-mile tracking solutions come in handy to make the delivery process transparent.
 Today, consumers want to track goods from the moment they are dispatched until it reaches them.

-Last-mile tracking makes supply chain processes simpler, faster, and organized.
+Last-mile carrier tracking makes supply chain processes simpler, faster, and organized.
 It improves transparency by:

 - Monitoring fleet or driver activity